YOU’RE DOING WHAT?!

 Each team is made up of two drivers and one car.

 All teams need to raise a minimum of $5,000 to participate in the rally, or $2,500 each driver.
-So start badgering your friends, work colleagues, and family, and brainstorm some fun ways to boost your fundraising.
-Cancer Council have helpful fundraising tips in a Welcome Pack which they provide.
-We’ll also let you in on a few fundraising hot tips that we know work well.
+So start hassling your friends, work colleagues, and family, and brainstorm some fun ways to boost your fundraising.
+We also have great ideas that past teams have used for their own fundraising via the Knowledge Base in your Team Portal.
+Cancer Council also have helpful fundraising tips in a Welcome Pack which they provide.

-Throughout the the year, we’ll be in contact with you, providing monthly newsletter updates on everything from fundraising to route conditions and how the other teams are going.
-Everyone will have a direct line to the Rally Director, who’ll make sure you have all of the information you need to fundraise and will support you all the way to the start line.
+Throughout the the year, we’ll be in contact with you, providing regular newsletter updates on everything from fundraising to dress up themes and how the other teams are going.
+Everyone will have a direct line to Rally HQ, who’ll make sure you have all of the information you need to fundraise and will support you all the way to the start line.

-The only stipulations we have for your car are that it’s worth/valued at no more than AUS$1,000 and that it’s not an AWD/4WD vehicle.
+The only stipulations we have for your car are that it’s worth/valued at no more than AUD $1,500 and that it’s not an AWD/4WD vehicle.
 Registration/roadworthy aren’t included the budget, as well as some safety items.
 We’ll give you more details about what does and doesn’t count once you’ve signed up.
-There are plenty of cars on carsguide.com.au and gumtree.com.au for $1,000 or less with some registration remaining.
+There are plenty of cars on carsguide.com.au and gumtree.com.au for $1,500 or less with some registration remaining.

-Get creative and turn up in something that’s truly memorable – it’ll make the adventure that much more rewarding when you are in the middle of Australia, miles from anywhere and you’re trying to fix a split water pipe with duct tape, string and pliers.
+Get creative and turn up in something that’s truly memorable – it’ll make the adventure that much more rewarding when you are in the middle of Australia, miles from anywhere and you’re trying to fix a split water pipe with duct tape, cable ties and pliers.

 This trip is not about creature comforts.

-It’s a challenge, and it’ll be dirty, dusty, maybe muddy, and tough.
+It’s an adventure – it’ll be dirty, dusty, maybe muddy and tough.
 But it’s going to be an amazing experience and something that you’ll remember forever.
-We will be camping at all stopovers, so you’ll need to bring your own tent, sleeping bag and mattress or swag.
+We will be camping at all the stopovers, so you’ll need to bring your own tent or swag, sleeping bag and mattress.

 The two nights after we complete the rally, we stay in hotels.
-Participants enjoy discounted rates and we’ll provide you with the booking details soon after you’ve signed up.
+Participants enjoy discounted rates and we’ll provide you with the booking details soon after you’re confirmed.

-During the rally, we organise (where possible) all of your meals and camping at the stopovers.
+During the rally, we organise all of your meals and camping at the stopovers.
 Before we start, you’ll receive an itinerary with a list of what we’ll be doing at each place and any costs that you need to factor in.
-You’ll get plenty of advanced notice before departure if you need to take care of your own lunches, etc.

 No, it’s not a race, but yes, you can win.
-Prizes are awarded at the end of the rally.
-The main prize, or first place if you’re competitive, will be judged on a range of factors, including how hopeless your car is, how much you’ve embodied the rally spirit, and how much money your team raised.
+Prizes are awarded at the end of the rally at the post rally party.
+The prizes will be judged on a range of factors, including how hopeless your car is, how much you’ve embodied the rally spirit, and how much money your team raised.
 There’s also likely to be a number of other undisclosed factors that the Rally Director will generally make up as the rally unfolds.